TOPICS

 You can choose any plan, but if the plan includes too little RAM for the enabled cryptocurrencies then your website may go offline.
 This is okay since you can always resize to a larger plan later (see FAQ), but our recommendations for getting started are:

-• m.2 (2 GB RAM, $7/month): for one cryptocurrency without Lightning.
+- m.2 (2 GB RAM, $7/month): for one small altcoin. m.2 is insufficient for Bitcoin or Monero.

-• m.4 (4 GB RAM, $14/month): for 2-3 non-Monero cryptocurrencies, or Bitcoin with Lightning.
+- m.4 (4 GB RAM, $14/month): for 1-3 non-Monero cryptocurrencies.

-• m.8 (8 GB RAM, $28/month): for more cryptocurrencies or for Monero.
+- m.8 (8 GB RAM, $28/month): for 4+ cryptocurrencies or for Monero.

 On top of the plan price, the launcher will create one 60 GB volume per cryptocurrency which costs $1.80/month/cryptocurrency.
 The launcher will display the total monthly price before deploying the VM.